 Basic education is an entitlement in Washington State.
 The Basic Education Act defines the basic education program in terms of a minimum program hour offering in the various grade levels (RCW 28A.150.220).
-In order to receive state basic education moneys, the school district's basic education program must be approved by the State Board of Education.
+To receive state basic education moneys, the school district's basic education program must be approved by the State Board of Education.